Brainwalking Add/remove

 6. After 3 minutes make the participants rotate again.
 Rotate as many times as there are participants.
 All participants should have worked on all templates at least once.

-7. Let the participants, one by one, present the developed idea on the template to the group(each participant has 2 minutes to present).
+7. Let the participants, one by one, present the developed idea on the template to the group.

 When doing this method you should consider: